Author

 Samuel Parker

 Samuel Parker (1640–1688) was an English clergyman and theologian whose *Election Sermon* exemplified the Restoration church's engagement with providential history and political legitimacy.
-As a prominent voice in late seventeenth-century Anglican thought, Parker articulated the theological foundations for monarchical authority during a period of significant religious and political upheaval following the Restoration of Charles II.
-His sermonic work contributed to the broader intellectual discourse surrounding the relationship between divine providence, ecclesiastical order, and civil governance in post-Commonwealth England.
+As a prominent voice in late seventeenth-century Anglican thought, Parker articulated theological justifications for monarchical authority and ecclesiastical settlement during a period of significant religious and political upheaval.
+His sermonic works contributed to the broader intellectual framework through which the established church negotiated its relationship to state power in post-Commonwealth England.

 Works in the Library